GTK 4 Tutorial for beginners

 Don’t modify the files under gfm or

-html directories.
-After modifying some source
+html directories directly.
+After modifying some

-Flavoured Markdown) files and run
+(GitHub Flavoured Markdown) files and run

 bundle exec rake html to create HTML files.
 Please